Famolus/HTPressableButton/README.md

 ![HTPressableButton](https://raw.github.com/herinkc/HTPressableButton/master/READMEImages/DisabledButtonImage.png)

 The default *alpha* value is 1.0 for all type of buttons.
-The value can be changed (like the above button) by:
+The value can be changed (like the above disabled button) by:
 ```objective-c
 	buttonNameHere.alpha = 0.5;
 ```